Restoration Recovery outpatient addiction treatment logo

 Kratom & 7-OH Addiction Treatment in Tennessee

 Outpatient MAT specialty clinic for kratom and 7-hydroxymitragynine (7-OH) dependence at four locations across Tennessee and North Georgia.
-Same-week first appointments at active Tennessee clinics.
+Same-week first appointments at all four clinics.

-Same-week appointments available · TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.
+Same-week appointments available · In-person & telehealth visits · TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.

 At a glance